dcross42/dcross42.github.io/about.markdown

 # Work Experience

+**E15 Group – Strategy & Analytics Intern (Jun.
+2021 – Present)**

+* Utilized Python to automate cooking projections process, reducing completion time by 50%

+* Built a Shiny application that implemented Association Rule mining on transactional data to provide other analysts and operators better information about potential product pairings

+* Used Python to automate data cleaning and integration for the production of Tableau visualizations and governance presentations

 **Washington Nationals – Business Strategy & Analytics Intern (Oct.
 2019 – Mar.
 2020)**
 * Integrated 1+ million customers’ contact information from AWS ticket sales database into Microsoft CRM system using Python to improve the reliability of customer information for the sales department